 Kathleen Lohse, Ph.D.

-- biogeochemistry, ecohydrology, nutrient cycling, ecosystem ecology, water quality, soil science
+We study biogeochemistry, ecohydrology, nutrient cycling, ecosystem ecology, water quality, and soil science.

 Lohse, K. A., D. Nullet, and P.M.
 Vitousek.
 1995.
 The Effects of an Extreme Drought on the Vegetation of a Single Lava Flow on Mauna Loa, Hawaii.
 Pacific Science.
 49:212-220.

 Matson, P.A., K.A.
 Lohse, and S.J.
 Hall.
 2002.
 The globalization of nitrogen: consequences for terrestrial ecosystems.
 Ambio.
 3:113-119.

 Lohse, K. A. and P.A.
 Matson.
 2005.
 Consequences of nitrogen additions for soil processes and soil solution losses from wet tropical forests.
 Ecological Applications.
 15: 1629-1648.